noahehall/theBookOfNoah/databases/mysql_new.md

     - it is used for fine tuning a recovery
     - it returns an error if the slave thyread is running

+  - `set sql_log_bin`
+    - enables/disables binary logging of sql statements for the current connection
+      - it does not affect logging for the activites of other threads and is reset to the default value when the connection is closed
+        - 0 - disable binary logging
+        - 1 - enable binary logging

   - `show slave status`
     - if any slave is reading the oldest file in the returned list, you may want to purge it
     - see `expire_logs_day` to shorten the amount of time logs are kept before being purge
+  - `show binglog events`
+    - displays the events in a binary log file
+    - `in` spcify a particular log file
+      - else the current log file is used
+    - see `show master logs` to get a list of all binary log files

   - `start slave`
     - connect to master and get changes since last backup